khoa-nd-511/momos-assignment/README.md

   - Not implemented yet
 - Support column filters (`checkbox` , `date` , `multi_select` , `number` , `rich_text` , `select` , `timestamp` , `status`) ✅
 - Support Compound filter ✅
   - Currently there are 3 types being supported in the compound filter (`rich_text`, `checkbox`, `number`).
-However, we can easily be extended to support other types by using the `register` funtion
+However, it can easily be extended to support other types by using the `register` funtion

 ```js
 register({